graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 status code `4xx`, SHOULD respond with `401` (Unauthorized) or `403` (Forbidden) as appropriate, and MAY respond with status code `404` (Not Found) if security concerns demand it.

 If the server failed unexpectedly, it MUST respond with the appropriate `5xx` status code.

-If only some requested fields are restricted, and the server can provide at least partial `data`, the response MUST have status code `200` (OK) and include `errors` as part of the GraphQL response.